Linda Kelly, MSW, RSW

 Answer: "My areas of interest include grief and loss, addictions, and mental health.
 I have worked throughout Northern Ontario to support grieving families of MMIWG, and in clinical settings working with clients in the areas of mental health and addiction.
 Often, people dealing with issues such as these can feel isolated and alone in their struggle.
 Using a trauma informed and client centered approach, I strive to provide a culturally safe and compassionate environment so my clients feel supported as they explore their issues and challenges."

-Question: What do you love most about your job?
+Question: What do you love most about your role as the Manager?

 Question: What is one thing you find fulfilling about working in the Mental Health Industry?